Development & Projects

 The Maryland Department of Transportation (MDOT) announced the Traffic Relief Plan to reduce traffic congestion, increase economic development, but most importantly, enhance safety and return quality of life to Maryland commuters.
 This announcement goes hand-in-hand with the State’s determination and commitment to deliver state-of-the-art transportation solutions to Maryland residents.

-The I-495 & I-270 P3 Program is a historic effort to reduce congestion for millions of Maryland drivers by seeking input from the private sector to design, build, finance, operate, and maintain improvements on both I-495 and I-270.
+The I-495 and I-270 P3 Program is a historic effort to reduce congestion for millions of Maryland drivers by seeking input from the private sector to design, build, finance, operate and maintain improvements on both I-495 and I-270.
 Improvements will be focused to transform these overloaded interstates to allow people to reach their destinations faster and to remove overflow traffic from the local roads.

-Recently, several MVF staff participated in an informational meeting on Electric Vehicle Charging Stations for condominiums, co-op’s and townhouses, co-sponsored by several county agencies including the CCOC, DHCA, DPS and DEP.
-The aim of this webinar was to provide residents information on personal charging stations where installation and access may be complicated by common elements, as well as options for communities to install charging stations on their property.
+Several MVF staff participated in an informational meeting on Electric Vehicle Charging Stations for condominiums, co-ops and townhouses, co-sponsored by several county agencies including the CCOC, DHCA, DPS and DEP.
+The aim of this webinar was to provide residents with information on personal charging stations where installation and access may be complicated by common elements, as well as options for communities to install charging stations on their property.

-Topics covered included: types of EV chargers; project management tips for communities; shared vs private charging and resident vs non-resident rates; consideration of governing documents; overview of typical project costs; available incentive programs (Pepco & others); long-term operational considerations; commercial permitting information; a specific local case study; and financing options.
+Topics covered included: types of EV chargers; project management tips for communities; shared versus private charging and resident versus non-resident rates; consideration of governing documents; overview of typical project costs; available incentive programs (Pepco & others); long-term operational considerations; commercial permitting information; a specific local case study; and financing options.

-Staff will continue to monitor this issue closely, as adding electric vehicles and potential charging stations are considered in the recently approved Organizational Green Plan.
+Staff will continue to monitor this issue closely because adding electric vehicles and potential charging stations are considered in the recently approved Organizational Green Plan.

 EV Charging Station Presentation